Garage Door Opener Flashes - What do they mean?

 Another reason your electronic beam can be broken is by an obstruction in the way of the lights.
 An obstruction can be your sensor eyes detecting your foot leaving your door too soon, a broom or such blocking the path, or even something as simple as dust or a cobweb build up on the eyes.
 These are simple fixes by removing the objects or taking a cloth and dusting off the dirt.

-If these solutions seem too complex or do not work feel free to contact a certified technician.
+If these solutions seem too complex or do not work feel free to contact a professionally trained technician.

 If you are looking for a garage door company that specializes in Garage Doors, Garage Door Repair, or Garage Door Openers, or are just looking for more information, please visit our website at precisiondoor.net.
 Remember, "We Fix Garage Doors Right"™.